lainsdream/raydog/README.md

   `TUN_IP`, not a Lisp variable — change it there and rebuild the helper.
 - tun2socks's PID lives in `/var/run/lisp-vpn-tun2socks.pid`; after a crash
   or reboot it can block the next `start-tun` until removed.
-- tun2socks logs to `/var/log/lisp-vpn-tun2socks.log`, not Lisp's stdout —
+- tun2socks logs to `/var/log/lisp-vpn-tun2socks.log`, not Lisp's stdout (see
-  it outlives the helper process that launched it.
+  the comment above `start-tun` in `lisp-vpn-priv.c` for why).
 - Always pass `:input nil` to sudo'd background processes in `run-program`, or they can hang waiting on a tty.